-Normally ASO and I-CA groups work independently of each other but there are a number of situations where the two groups may Filling Out The Character Sheet information for that character is written down on a copy of the "Character Sheet" provided at the back of this book.
+Filling Out The Character Sheet

+When creating a character, the information for that character is written down on a copy of the "Character Sheet" provided at the back of this book.
 A PDF file of this character sheet is also available for download.